Best Social Media Platforms for Therapists in 2026 (Without Burning Out)

 The missing piece most social media advice ignores: your website

-Social media’s role is much simpler:
+Social media's role is much simpler: introduce you, create familiarity, and point people back to your website.

 If you want a deeper explanation of this relationship, read